E-G-C/avs-workshop-step-by-step/module-3-task-1.md

 a test VM to be protected with Site Recovery Manager.

 *This task requires a DHCP profile to be available in the private cloud.
-DHCP profiles have been configured in Module 1 for both GROUPX-AVS-SDDC and GROUPZ-AVS-SDDC (The other group should have configured this).
+DHCP profiles have been configured in Module 1 for both GPSUS-NAMEX-AVS-SDDC and GPSUS-NAMEZ-SDDC (The other group should have configured this).
 If you did not complete the corresponding steps in Module 1, please go back to it and configure DHCP profiles before proceeding.*

-Log into NSX-T client for the protected/primary site GROUPX-AVS-SDDC.
+Log into NSX-T client for the protected/primary site GPSUS-NAMEX-SDDC.
 Click on the **Segments** item in the left-hand menu and then click the **ADD SEGMENT** button in the main tile.
 Enter the following configuration settings:

--   Segment Name: **SRM-LAB-GROUP-XY** (For Participant 10 use 20 in lieu of XY)
+-   Segment Name: **SRM-LAB-GROUP-XY**

 -   Connected gateway: Select the private cloud’s default Tier1 gateway